 In 1958 the State Maritime School obtained the status of post secondary technical higher school and ten years later it merged with the State School of the Deep Sea Fishing.
 At last, in 1968 the School became the Maritime Academy.
 At that time the Academy could educate students in four faculties, in 16 specializations.
 Two new training ships started their operation: in 1982 the beautiful sailing ship “Dar Młodzieży” and in 2000 the modern research and transport training ship “Horyzont II”.

-Nowadays, Gdynia Maritime Academy has four, rapidly expanding faculties: Marine Electrical Engineering, Marine Engineering, Navigation and Entrepreneurship and Commodity Science.
-All the Faculties enable the university to develop and perform its scientific and didactic activities in the 7 fields of studies, in 30 specializations.
+Nowadays, Gdynia Maritime Academy has four, rapidly expanding faculties: Electrical Engineering, Marine Engineering, Navigation and Entrepreneurship and Quality Science.
+All the Faculties enable the university to develop and perform its scientific and didactic activities in the 8 fields of studies, in 36 specializations.
 They are also all authorized to grant a doctor degree.